Amazon Marketplace

 Brand Voice is the consistent tone and writing style that a brand uses in all communications.
 On Amazon, Brand Voice should be consistent in product descriptions, A+ Content, and ad copy.
 A clear Brand Voice helps with branding and customer loyalty.

-Open term pageBrick & Mortar (BM)
+Open glossary pageBrick & Mortar (BM)

 Physisches Geschäft